-Our Board believes that the election of the director nominees identified herein, the Plan Amendment Proposal, the Reverse Split Proposal, the Auditor Proposal, and the Adjournment Proposal are advisable and in the best interests of the Company and its stockholders and recommends that you vote FOR each of the three director nominees and FOR Proposals 2, 3, 4 and 5.
+Our Board believes that the election of the director nominees identified herein, the Auditor Proposal, the Issuance Proposal, the Inducement Proposal, the Reverse Split Proposal, and the Adjournment Proposal are advisable and in the best interests of the Company and its stockholders and recommends that you vote FOR each of the two director nominees and FOR Proposals 2, 3, 4, 5, and 6.
 If you are a stockholder of record and you return a properly executed proxy card or vote by proxy over the Internet, but do not mark the boxes showing how you wish to vote, your shares will be voted in accordance with the recommendations of the Board, as set forth above.
 With respect to any other matter that properly comes before the Annual Meeting, the proxy holders will vote as recommended by the Board or, if no recommendation is given, at their own discretion.